- Do you have hepatitis C? Do you use drugs?

 - Before treatment, your nurse or doctor will usually ask you about your health history and do some tests to measure your liver health.
 These tests may include blood tests, an ultrasound or a FibroScan (which measures liver health using ultrasound waves).

 - Speak with your nurse or doctor about:

-- Any health conditions you have and any medicines, drugs or supplements you take.
+- Any health conditions you have and any medicines, drugs (legal or illegal) or supplements you take.

 - How often you will speak with your healthcare team during treatment.

 - This information helps you and your nurse or doctor choose the best treatment for you and the best way to support you during treatment.